wagtail/wagtail-live/docs/gsoc_report.md

 A live blog is a blog providing real-time updates on an ongoing event.

-As part of the GSOC program, my mentors and I have spent summer 2021 working on it.
+As part of the GSOC program, my mentors and I have spent summer (June-August) 2021 working on it.

 This report aims to give an overview of the work done during that period.